TheWrightGuy/Experimental-parser-proof-of-concept-/README.md

 ###### Post Script Comments
-***yes, we're fully aware we document our code javadoc style.
-Yes, it's ironic.
-More people know it though, so there.***
+***Yes, we're fully aware we document our code javadoc style.
+Yes, it's ironic; Because more people know Javadoc than our new style, we're biting the bullet.
+Shush.***